 4- Quebec’s Sugar Shack Trail

-In the country of the maple leaf, there’s no better way to indulge in a national favourite than to hit a sugar shack in Quebec for the most delicious discoveries.
+In the country of the maple leaf, there’s no better way to indulge in a national favourite than to hit the sugar shacks in Quebec for the most delicious discoveries.

 The province is literally dotted with them.
 Why?
 Because it’s a long-standing Quebec tradition that dates back to the ancient Amerindians.